cooksey14/homelab/README.md

-# K3s Cluster GitOps Configuration
+# Colin's Kubernetes Cluster Homelab

 This repository contains the complete GitOps configuration for a K3s cluster running on Raspberry Pi nodes, managed entirely through ArgoCD.